wallarm/product-documentation/docs/latest/updating-migrating/node-artifact-versions.md

     To start using the functionality, [additional configuration](../api-policy-enforcement/setup.md#step-3-configure-specific-cases-or-disable) is required.

 * Added support for [GraphQL API Protection](../api-protection/graphql-rule.md)

+    To start using the functionality, you need to create at least one [**Detect GraphQL attacks** rule](../api-protection/graphql-rule.md#creating-and-applying-the-rule) in Wallarm Console.

 * Added support for NGINX v1.25.4

 ### 4.10.3 (2024-03-18)